10 Jan Your Gut and the Mind-Body Connection

-At Enhanced Life Coaching we are interested in the study of neuroscience which has been concentrating on the role of the brain and its physiology in the managing of emotions, behavior, depression and anxiety .
-However, new research has unveiled the role of the gut in affecting the brain function and behavior.
+At Enhanced Life Coaching I am particlarly interested in the study of neuroscience which has been concentrating on the role of the brain and its physiology in the managing of emotions, behavior, depression, stress and anxiety .

 Have you heard that you have a ‘second brain’?

 This term was composed by Dr. Micheal Gershon, who discovered that serotonin is not only a neurotransmitter in the brain but also in the gut.

 Dr. Gershon’s years of analysis led to the study that nerve cells in the gut, act with the same intelligence as the nerve cells in the brain.
 The gut also consists of more neurons than those present in the spinal cord.

 Implanted in the walls of the intestines are a boundless network of neurons which is responsible for regulating all aspects of digestion.
 This is also responsible for impacting on brain function and emotional intelligence which in turn will effect the mind-body connection.

 The recent discovery of the human microbiome, and in particular the gut microbiota, has caused a shift in the way neuroscience is examined.